minalmmm/Career-Trends-Explorer-and-Personalized-Job-Matcher/README.md

 1. **ARIMA (AutoRegressive Integrated Moving Average)**: A time series forecasting model used to predict future job trends based on historical data.
 2. **Prophet**: A forecasting model developed by Facebook, which is robust to missing data and outliers and is ideal for time series with daily or seasonal patterns.

-## How to Run

-1. Ensure all dependencies are installed (`pip install -r requirements.txt`).
-2. Run the main script to analyze and forecast trends:
-    ```bash
-    python main.py
-    ```
-3. View the output visualizations and forecast results.

 ## Visualizations